-Generation: Management is pursuing a strategy of enhancing existing power generation and addition of

-IPPs in order to cater to growing demand of electricity.
+Generation: Management is pursuing a strategy of enhancing existing power generation and addition of IPPs in order to cater to growing demand of electricity.
 Significant capacity addition over the next 3 years is projected to bridge the gap between peak demand and power supplied.
 Once new plants come online, fleet efficiency of generation portfolio is expected to depict noticeable improvement.

 Transmission: The company is currently undergoing its \$450m transmission enhancement plan (TP-1000).
-Around 800MVA of transmission capacity has been added to the network.
-The Company has also installed power transformers to curb overloading.
-Remaining work on this project is expected to be completed by the end of the ongoing calendar year.
+Around 900 MVAs of transmission capacity has been added to the network.
+The Company has also installed power transformers to curb overloading and the project is on course for successful completion.
 Resultantly, fault response on power transformers and transmission lines has declined.
-Going forward, KE plans to invest in TP-2 project which is expected to enhance transmission capacity by 1,500 MVA, cost and timelines for the same are being finalized.
+Going forward, KE plans to invest in TP-2 project which is expected to enhance transmission capacity by another 1,500 MVA, cost and timelines for the same are being finalized.